codefellows-seattle-dotnet-401d2/Lab02-Unit-Testing/CodeCracker/README.md

-# About Me Console App Quiz
+# Code Breaker Console App

 **Author**: Ariel R. Pedraza <br />
 **Version**: 1.0.0

 ## Overview
-This application asks users 5 questions about me, asks for answers and determines if the answers given were correct.
+This application can take a encrypted or plain text string, and decrypt or encrypt respectively using a hard coded decoder key.
-After the quiz, it will tell you how many you got correct.
-This will also re-ask a question if the input was just an empty string.
+Prompt for user input not implemented, hard coded example messages.

 ## Getting Started
 The following is required to run the program.